Uchida16104/XenPi/README.md

 * Mode - means when value 0 is "Note", 1 is "Chord", 2 is "Scale", and can select performance type.
 2. Sonic Pi
 * Just load "Xen.rb" and run it on Sonic Pi as above.
+### Ver1.1
+1. Processing
+* Effect - means value of effect names on Sonic Pi.
+* Mix - means value of effect volume.
+* Division - means the value specified by "Beat" is separated by which value.
+* Beat - means how many beats to adjust the rhythm.
+* Step - means how much degree of rhythmic complexity.
+* Tone - means the kind of bass drum(:bd), snare drum(:sn), and drums(:drums) tone on Sonic Pi.
+* 1~8 - means the volume of the nth beat.

 ## Image
 ### Ver1.0